keenlabs/keen-gem/README.md

 The Keen IO API provides rich querying capabilities against your event data set.
 For more information, see the [Data Analysis API Guide](https://keen.io/docs/data-analysis/).

-Unlike event publishing, queries require that an API Key is provided.
+Queries require that a Read Key is provided.
 Just like project ID, we encourage that you set this as an environment variable:

-    KEEN_API_KEY=your-api-key
+    KEEN_WRITE_KEY=your-write-key

 Here's are some examples of querying with keen-gem.
 Let's assume you've added some events to the "purchases" collection.